adambard/learnxinyminutes-docs/powershell.html.markdown

 # Calling your function
 foo "Say my name"

-# Functions with named parameters, parameter attributes, parsable documention
+# Functions with named parameters, parameter attributes, parsable documentation
 <#
 .SYNOPSIS
 Setup a new website